 Most merchants use a Payment Gateway, provided by an online payment service provider, to support their payment process.
-The Payment Gateway handles the connection to the Card Scheme and the 3D Secure authentication request.
+The Payment Gateway handles the connection to the Card Scheme (payment networks) and the 3D Secure authentication request.

-Card Scheme
+Card Scheme (Network)

-Visa or Mastercard receive all payment authorisation requests from merchants.
+The Card Schemes (Networks such as Visa, Mastercard or Discover) receive all payment authorisation requests from merchants.
 The Schemes maintain Directory Servers, with details of card BIN ranges.
 They check the BIN range to determine whether the card is enrolled in the 3D Secure service and who the 3D Secure service provider for that card is, and then route the request to the service provider.